seopanel/Seo-Panel-Docs/user_guide/settings.rst

 System Settings
 ~~~~~~~~~~~~~~~

-Next step is to update system settings accordng to your environment.
+Next step is to update system settings according to your environment.

 1) Go to **Admin Panel => System Settings=> System Settings**